SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/search-content.md

 }
 ```

-## Recommendation
+## Known Limitation

-- When searching for container or container content, you should specify the desired container type by including the ContainerTypeId as part of your **queryString**.
-Your application should have access permissions to the specified container type.
-Searching for container or container content without specifying the container type will return all applicable content the user has access to in the tenant.
-Some of this content may not be accesible by your application.
+-  Search requests run in the context of the signed-in user.
+Search results are only scoped to enforce any access control applied to the items by the user.
+For example, search results will include all container or container content matching the search criteria and accessible by the user regardless of whether the SharePoint Embedded application is authorized to access.
+You should specify the desired container type by including the ContainerTypeId as part of your **queryString** when searching for containers or container content to ensure search results are properly scoped.
+-  For your application to access the containers or container content in search results, it must have access permissions to the corresponding container types.